Herbal Encyclopedia

 Taraxacum mongolicum

-Dandelion is a commonly used medicinal herb known for its dual role as food and medicine.
+Dandelion is a commonly used herbal plant known for its dual role as food and herbal practice.
 It has heat-clearing, detoxifying, diuretic, and anti-inflammatory properties.
-Widely distributed across China, it is an important herb in traditional Chinese medicine for clearing heat and toxins.
+Widely distributed across China, it is an important herb in traditional Chinese herbal practice for clearing heat and toxins.

 Crataegus pinnatifida

-Hawthorn is a commonly used digestive herb with properties that aid digestion, promote blood circulation, and support cardiovascular health.
-Widely distributed in northern China, it is an important herb in traditional Chinese medicine for digestive and cardiovascular wellness.
+Hawthorn is a commonly used digestive herb with properties that aid digestion, promote blood circulation, and support cardiovascular sootheth.
+Widely distributed in northern China, it is an important herb in traditional Chinese herbal practice for digestive and cardiovascular wellness.

 Artemisia annua

 Sweet Wormwood is an important antimalarial herb containing artemisinin.
 It has heat-clearing, fever-reducing, and anti-inflammatory properties.
-Widely distributed across China, it is a crucial herb in traditional Chinese medicine for treating malaria, recognized with a Nobel Prize.
+Widely distributed across China, it is a crucial herb in traditional Chinese herbal practice for treating malaria, recognized with a Nobel Prize.